waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Secondary:** Find a rematch with Camper Todd on Route 34.
 *   **Tertiary:** Retrieve the Rare Candy from Route 27 after clearing bag space.

-# Game Systems & Tools
-*   **`bfs_pathfinder` Tool:**
-    *   **Status:** DELETED.
-The tool was fundamentally flawed and failed multiple debugging attempts.
-Manual navigation is required until a new, reliable pathfinding tool can be created.
-*   **`strategy_advisor` Agent:** Its system prompt was refined to forbid suggesting fainting.
-Needs to be tested to confirm the fix.

 # Future Development Pipeline
-*   **New Pathfinding Tool:** The highest priority is to develop a new, robust pathfinding tool.
-The previous tool's failure was a major roadblock.
-The new tool must be built with a more rigorous testing process.
+*   **New Pathfinding Tool:** HIGHEST PRIORITY.
+The lack of a reliable pathfinder is a major handicap.
+The new tool must be built from the ground up with rigorous testing.
 *   **`scripted_event_solver` Agent:** An agent that can analyze NPC dialogue, item descriptions, and map info to suggest the next logical interaction to trigger a scripted event.
-This would be invaluable for overcoming story-based roadblocks.

 # Tile Mechanics Testing
 *This section tracks experiments to understand how different tiles work.*